 *WARNING: If you’ve Googled “How to fix a marriage” and called the first couples counselor that popped up you may be in for relationship derailment.
+You may begin to wonder, is your couples counselor sabotaging your marriage?

 Sally couldn’t sleep.
-Even though she was lying just inches away her husband, he was a stranger to her.
+Even though she was lying just inches away from her husband, he was a stranger to her.

 How long it had been since they embraced, let alone made love, she couldn’t remember, mostly because she really didn’t care anymore.

-The therapist she’d dragged her “on-paper spouse” to had insisted both of them verbalize so many dark memories, perceptions and hang-ups.
+The therapist she’d dragged her “on-paper spouse” to had insisted both of them verbalize so many dark memories, perceptions, and hang-ups.

 The details eluded her at 3:00 am, but the pain had been gnawing at her gut since she plopped down on that therapist’s shiny leather couch.